AlesiaMianitskaya/rsschool-2019Q1-cv/cv.md

 #### Junior Front End Developer - 3 month experience

+I would be glad to join the project as a junior font end developer.
+I have good self-education abilities, and I easily integrate into new working conditions.
+Also my advantages include high troubleshooting skills.

 > **Experience**

 - Development of a simple chat messenger, hosting on firebase